ingen-lab/Ruth/Mesh/Avatar Roth/Current Release/IARs/readme.txt

-IAR of inworld distribution box by Shin Ingen from ingen-lab.com:8002 Some permission changes on scripts, etc to improve distribution.
+IAR of inworld distribution box by Shin Ingen from digiworldz.com:8002/ingen lab Some permission changes on scripts, etc to improve distribution.
 Prepared 29-Dec-2018
 Some skins may be no transfer items.